sigstore/docs/content/en/policy-controller/overview.md

 ### Configure `SignaturePullSecrets`

-If the signatures / attestations are in a different repo or they use different PullSecrets, you can configure `source` to point to a `secret` which must live in the same namespace as `policy-controller` webhook (by default `cosign-system`).
+If the signatures/attestations are in a different repo or they use different PullSecrets, you can configure `source` to point to a `secret` which must live in the namespace where the pods are getting deployed.

 ```yaml
 spec: